 Tags: mystery, novel, canadian, review

-Tags: novel, king, mystery, review
+Tags: mystery, cozy, novel, review